jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 This makes me slightly concerned that this might still be a bug which would show up in non-synthetic query graphs.
 At some point I should try to change the clusters dictionary so that the key is properly unique.

+At this point I'm also pretty confident that our SECTree will actually be an SECDAG.
+Gonna need a better name for that I think.